CAA not against Indian Muslims, Modi govt is for all: Minister

 "Therefore, I appeal to the Muslim community to stop the (ongoing) agitation.
 Your demands will be definitely looked into.
 Narendra Modi government is not opposing Muslim community.
 (Prime Minister) Narendra Modi is not opposing minorities," he said.
 The Union Minister further said Modi has always been saying 'Sabka Saath, Sabka Vikas, Sabka Vishwaas' (Together with all, for development of all and with trust of all) and that is government's motto, Athawale said.

-Referring to the memorandum submitted by the AWJA seeking provision of house to every journalist, legalisation of electronic media and special ordinance to stop attacks on journalists, among other demands, the Union Minister said he supports these demands and would discuss themwith the Central government and also with the state governments..
+Referring to the memorandum submitted by the AWJA seeking provision of house to every journalist, legalisation of electronic media and special ordinance to stop attacks on journalists, among other demands, the Union Minister said he supports these demands and would discuss them with the Central government and also with the state governments.
+Talking to reporters later, he said the Muslim community in the country has been peaceful when the triple talaq Bill was passed, when the Supreme Court gave judgement on Ayodhya issue and when Article 370 was ended but "this time there is problem.

+Therefore, I appeal to the Muslims, Congress party is also trying to disturb you.
+I thank Muslim community.
+But, now, we want quietness in India, he said.
+He said the government is ready to accept suggestions, if any, from those protesting against CAA.

+The only problem is by putting the word Muslim there, automatically Pakistan people would also get citizenship.
+It can be problematic for our country.
+Thats why, the word Muslim has not come there.
+Because, the three countries are Muslim countries.
+The Muslims and Hindus who came before 1971 from Bangladesh, all of them have got citizenship," he said.
+Athawale also said there is no problem for Indian Muslims with the law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)